Joshua-C-Bryant/money-ball/README.md

 My ORIGINAL goal for this project was originally to predict the total score of each NBA game throughout the season!
 However, after doing some research on similar projects, I realized I may not have the most effective tools/skills available to me right now.
 I definitely look forward to expanding on this project and eventually predict every game's total point outcome.

-Given that we had 2 days on this project, I'm happy with what I learned along the way.
+Given the time that we did have on this project, I'm happy with what I learned along the way.
 No, I definitely won't be taking this model to Vegas anytime soon, but I know I'll get better over time and implement new techniques.

 # Executive Summary